aftabmd/face-recognition-iam-ios-sdk/README.md

 ##### Adding HVFrCamera View to your Application
 - **Adding via Storyboard/xib**:<br/>
     Add a UIView to the storyboard/xib.
-Under identity inspector, set the class name to 'HVFRCamera' and module to 'HyperSecureSDK'.
+Under identity inspector, set the class name to 'HVFrCamera' and module to 'HyperSecureSDK'.
 Add an @IBOutlet of this view to your ViewController class.
 Set layout constraints/frame(using autoLayout/code).
     <br/>
     Please note: The default camera selected is the front camera.
 If you want to use the back camera instead, include the following line in `viewDidLoad`(This extra step is not required if the view is created in code).</br>